zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 | OSGi container port mapping | ``11311:11311`` | `11312:11311` |
 | Volume bind mount | `${PWD}/dxp-1/files:/mnt/liferay` | `${PWD}/dxp-2/files:/mnt/liferay` |

-The port mappings are from the host port to the container port.
-The host ports are unique to avoid collisions between them on the host.
+The host ports are mapped to container ports.
+The unique host ports prevent collisions on the host.
 The container ports need only be unique within each container, and can therefore be the same on each node (e.g., each container uses the `8080` as its web server HTTP port).
-Remember that the example proxy server and load balancer directs requests to each container via each container's HTTP port.
-Here's an excerpt from the proxy configuration:
+Remember that the example proxy server and load balancer directs requests to containers via each container's HTTP port.
+Here's a proxy configuration excerpt from the `httpd.conf` file:

 ```xml
   ...